Brand & Style Guidelines

 Images

-- Graphics files will be optimized for web and in JPG, GIF, or PNG format.
+• Graphics files will be optimized for the web and in JPG, GIF, or PNG format.

 Body Text

 Webpage text must adhere to the standards for official University publications.
 Brevity and simplicity of language should be the rule of thumb for text.
 For ease of on-screen reading, frequent paragraph breaks and lists are used when possible.
-Remember that website visitors read information that they are interested in, but they rely on skimming text to find what interests them.
+Remember that website visitors read information that interests them, but they rely on skimming text to find what they’re looking for.

 Upcoming or Placeholder Content